-Nina Pick is a poet, book developer, and project editor who is passionate about working at the intersection of literature, depth psychology, radical ecology, and spirituality.
+Nina Pick is a poet, book developer, and editor who is passionate about working at the intersection of literature, depth psychology, radical ecology, and spirituality.
 She the author of two chapbooks, À Luz and Leaving the Lecture on Dance.
 The recipient of a 2016 Mesa Refuge Poetry Fellowship, her work has appeared in journals such as Arion, Bombay Gin, Tule Review, Stone Canoe, Dark Mountain, and ISLE, online as part of the Tupelo Press 30/30 Project, and in various anthologies.
-She is a founding editor of the Inverness Almanac and Mount Vision Press and currently serves as lead editor of The New Farmer's Almanac.
-She holds masters degrees in Counseling Psychology from Pacifica Graduate Institute and in Comparative Literature from UC Berkeley, a bachelors with a concentration in Comparative Literature from the Gallatin School of Individualized Study at NYU, and an ordination from the Kohenet Hebrew Priestess Institute.
+She holds an MA in Counseling Psychology from Pacifica Graduate Institute and an MA in Comparative Literature from UC Berkeley, a BA with a concentration in Comparative Literature from the Gallatin School of Individualized Study at NYU, and an ordination from the Kohenet Hebrew Priestess Institute.

 Leaving the Lecture on Dance (The Lune, 2017).
 On sale here.